0 – 20k+ Per Month SEO Website Case Study (Inc. Screenshots)

 I hope that this case study will give you a more realistic insight as to exactly what you need to keep in mind when you’re trying to make insane amounts of income online using organic search.

-For anyone that knows me, I take a very simple approach to on-page.
+For anyone who knows me, I take a thorough approach to on-page.

 Planning Your Pages